 Well, I would add to it: "or a single scull."

 This is a question I get asked a lot at boat shows.
 People are becoming more aware of exercise and want to be active while they are outdoors and on the water.
-They already know that rowing is good exercise.
-What they want to know is what kind of rowboat is the best for getting that exercise and why.
+They already know that rowing is good exercise, but what they want to know is what kind of rowboat is the best for getting that exercise and why.

 Most people who are thinking about rowing a boat for exercise are not thinking about grunting and sweating like you might do in a gym.
 What they are thinking about is a pleasant outing on the water while exercising their cardiovascular system and burning off a few hundred calories as a byproduct of enjoying themselves.
 They are right to think that rowing can be enjoyable, and the boat they use can make a big difference.